August 18 - 21 | In-person Event

 No. To maintain competition integrity and fairness, all work on your hack must be done at the event.
 All projects with prior work done will be eliminated from judging.
 However, you are encouraged to touch up on your skills or bring any hardware in preparation for the event!

-Hack the 6ix applications for the 2022 year have closed.
-Subscribe here if you’d like us to notify you when applications are out next year!
+Hack the 6ix applications are opening soon.
+Subscribe here if you’d like us to notify you when applications are out!

 Any post-secondary students or recent graduates (>1 years of graduating) are eligible to participate in our event.